Smidels/BlogRestApi/README.md

 ```
 > Other key values no need to be included!

 If config file is valid, bot register users, and create posts on their behalf.
-Likes is received from an accidental user.
+Likes are generated from an accidental user.

 #### Run bot:
 ```